Hazem Jawdat: Style of play

-He is known for scoring goals and shooting from very far distances and his excellent job of being a left winger for his team.
+Jawdat is known for scoring goals and shooting from very far distances and his excellent job of being a left winger for his team.
 He is also a free kick specialist and is known for his speed, making many accurate crosses and passes from far distances.

 Club career

-Hazem began his professional career in 2002 with Shabab Al-Ordon.
+Jawdat began his professional career in 2002 with Shabab Al-Ordon.
 He scored nine goals in his nine-seasons long spell at the Amman based club.

 After his promising performance with Shabab Al-Ordon, he moved to Saudi Arabia where he signed a contract with Saudi Professional League club, Hajer Club.
 He made thirty five league appearances for the club his two-seasons spell at the club scoring one goal in the 2012–13 season.